ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 #### Windows

 GCC builds are slower in Windows than Mac or Linux.
-Workaround: None, this is also the case when using GCC from the command line.
+Workaround: None, this is also the case when using GCC from the command-line.

 ### FAQ